Survival Analysis with Graph-Based Regularization for Predictors: Real Data Examples

 The \textit{pbcseq} data \citep{murtaugh1994primary, fleming2011counting} in the \texttt{R} package \texttt{survival} \citep{survival} is recorded by the Mayo Clinic to study the primary biliary cirrhosis (PBC) of the liver from 1974 to 1984.
-It contains the information of 1945 patients and 17 predicting variables.
+It contains information on 1945 patients and 17 predicting variables.
+After removing the missing data, the pre-processed survival dataset contains 1113 samples in total.

 To create a predictor graph, we analyze the relations of the variables in the {\it pbcseq} dataset.
 For the numerical variables, we compute their inverse covariance (shown in Figure~\ref{fig: pbcseq}).
 We connect pairs of variables if their Pearson's test $p$-value is less than 0.05 \citep{kim2015ppcor}.
 For the categorical variables, we connect variables representing different levels under the same categorical variable.
 For completeness, we summarize the variable relations for the predictor graph in Table \ref{tab: pbcseqNeighbors} in the Appendix.
 The neighbors of a variable are those that are connected to the variable.